ofiwg/libfabric/man/fi_cntr.3.md

   generates an entry in an event queue.

 - *FI_CNTR_EVENTS_BYTES*
-: The counter increments by the the transer size for every successful completion that occurs on an associated bound endpoint.
+: The counter increments by the the tranfser size for every successful completion that occurs on an associated bound endpoint.
 The type of completions -- sends and/or receives -- which are counted may be restricted using control flags when binding the counter and the